achtman-lab/GrapeTree/README.md

 ...
 ```
 The first row is required and represents column labels.
 It has to start with a '#'.
 Collumn labels that start with a '#' are treated as comments and will not be used in downstream analysis.
 The first column needs to be unique identifiers for strains.
-Eacg if the remaining rows presents a different strain.
+Each of the remaining rows presents a different strain.

+Use '-' or '0' to represent missing alleles.

+#### Aligned FASTA
+An aligned FASTA file contains multiple sequences of the same length in FASTA format.
+Many sequence alignment tools, e.g., MAFFT and MUSCLE, use FASTA as a default format for their outputs.

+Find an example here: http://wwwabi.snv.jussieu.fr/public/Clustal2Dna/fastali.html

+Note that GrapeTree supports only p-distance for the moment.

 #### metadata
 The metadata file is either a tab-delimited or a comma-delimited text file.
 This is only used for tree presentation in the standardalone version.